 BREAK

-In late May, Major Sheree Briscoe took over the Baltimore Police Department’s Western District.
-A Baltimore city native and a City College grad, Briscoe has taken on the formidable task of beginning to repair the frayed relationship between the community and police.
-To get to know the area, Briscoe has taken what she calls “intentional community walks” in uniform.
-With her buzz-cut Afro, strong build, and bolt-upright posture, she cuts a warm, yet imposing figure, a combination of maternal care and no nonsense.
+In late May, Major Sheree Briscoe took over the Baltimore Police Department’s Western District, home both to Sandtown-Winchester and the worst of the rioting that flared in April.
+A Baltimore city native and a City College grad, Briscoe now shoulders the formidable task of repairing the frayed relationship between the community and police.
+She takes what she calls “intentional community walks” in uniform: With her close-cropped hair, strong build, and bolt-upright posture, she cuts a warm, yet imposing figure, a combination of maternal care and no nonsense.

-“When I look around Sandtown, I see a lot of nice people,” says Major Sheree Briscoe, who was brought on to run Western District in May.
+“When I look around Sandtown, I see a lot of nice people,” she says.
 “A lot of people gather on the corners just to meet.
 Others are doing something else.
 It’s our job to separate that out.”

+How her officers do that job, Briscoe says, will be changing here in what is often called the Post-Freddie-Gray era.
 Besides introducing herself to people, she and a police captain look for housing and business code violations.
 They report trash heaps and overgrown lots and hand out quick-reference guides to city services.
 They remind people they’re entitled to those services.
+And they do social outreach, helping people with mental health issues and getting to know those who hang on corners.
 “We try to look at the problem as more than a one-laned one,” she says.

-Instead of sticking to straight policing, Briscoe says she embraces the role of doing social outreach, helping people with mental health issues and getting to know those who hang on corners.

-“It’s not popular to be seen holding hands with the police right now,” she says.
+What she’s describing represents a dramatic shift from an aggressive, zero-tolerance model to a more holistic style of “community policing.”
+But this is a community that may be a skeptical partner.
+“It’s not popular to be seen holding hands with the police right now,” Briscoe says.

-Not that it ever was—police often have to work around generations of distrust.
+Not that it ever was—generations of distrust have built up in neighborhoods like this.
 “I need to be sincere with people to make these relationships grow,” Briscoe says.
 “We’ve been talking to people who’ve had trouble with the police.
 I feel like I need to apologize to them, even if it’s something that happened 20 years ago.”